Validations

 Sarah Kerr, an experienced consultant and validator with SAC Consulting, says: “The first thing I’ll do when I do a validation is to have a look at the Enterprise reports.
 That gives me a guide as to what the emissions are.
 If they look as though they’re too high or too low, then I know there’s a red flag somewhere.
 I need to have a check down through the data more robustly.”

-Mhairi Dalgliesh, also a SAC Consulting experienced validator, adds: “We also check for missing data.
+Mhairi Dalgliesh, also an SAC Consulting experienced validator, adds: “We also check for missing data.
 That means a box should have been filled, and it hadn’t been.
 Maybe somewhere a digit has been missed, or an extra digit had been added.
 Does this figure look sensible for a given category?
 Have they moved the livestock numbers correctly?
 There are nuances behind the data the clients have to input.”

 Valuable validator help builds trust